 I received a copy of this book from a friend.
 Natural Color is available on Amazon.

 The Best DIY Books of the last year

-These 6 are my favorite DIY books that were published in the last 12 months.
+These 6 are my favourite DIY books that were published in the last 12 months.
 But this isn’t an exhaustive list.
-There are a few topics that were explored in these books in brief chapters that I’d love to do a deep dive into, like the seasonal therapuetic use of natural dyes, or the wild cuisine in my own region.
+There are a few topics that were explored in these books in brief chapters that I’d love to do a deep dive into, like the seasonal therapeutic use of natural dyes, or the wild cuisine in my own region.
 But I hope this inspires you to check these books out of your public library or pick them up at Amazon and explore these topics yourself.